Classical Studies MA (Hons) 2021 entry

 You can also choose from first-year modules in Ancient History, Greek and Latin.

 - Culture and Thought in the Late Roman Republic: studies the art and literature of Rome in the Late Republic (first century BCE).
 Key literary texts, such as the passionate poetry of Catullus and the stylish rhetoric of Cicero, are set against the broader backdrop of Roman political, cultural and social life in this turbulent period of civil war and dictatorship.

-- Early Greek Poetry and Philosophy: surveys the very origins of Western civilisation in the archaic and early classical Greek world.
-The module studies the diversity of early Greek thought through the poetry and philosophy of the period, and explores themes of conflict, justice, love and the relationship between mortals and gods.
+- Early Greek Poetry and Philosophy: early Greece was an era of beautiful poetry, cutting-edge philosophy and daring social experiment.
+This module studies the earliest phases of the Greek literary and philosophical tradition in the archaic and early classical Greek world.
+It explores the diversity of early Greek thought through the poetry and philosophy of the period, and explores themes of conflict, justice, love and the relationship between mortals and gods.

 You can also choose from modules in Ancient History, Greek and Latin.

 If you decide to take classical studies in your third and fourth years, you will choose further modules for more advanced study of ancient texts, discourses and images.

 Here is a sample of Honours modules which have been offered in previous years: